-Cats are wonderful household pets and if you are like me, you probably enjoy having at least one cat in your home at all times.
-I still remember my first cat, Tiger, who was given to me when I was around 7 years old.
+Cats are wonderful household pets and, if you are like me, you probably enjoy having at least one cat in your home at all times.
+I still remember my first cat, Tiger, who was given to me when I was around seven years old.

 While cats are very common in households around the world, you may find that there is still a lot that we don't know about them!

 Here are just a few facts that may surprise you!

 1. A Litter of Kittens Can Have More than One Father

 It’s true!
 When a female cat goes into heat, she can mate with many different males.
 She will not leave heat until her body sends her the "successful mating" signal, which can take some time.

 This is why when a female has a litter of kittens, some of them might look completely different than we might have expected.

 2. Kittens Lose Their Baby Teeth, Too!